Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Method

 \section{Method}

 Figure~\ref{fig:overview of model} shows the computational model of the graphene/NiFe alloy interface.
 The bare metal substrate consists of nine atomic layers, in which the topmost and bottommost layers are named the surface layers and the remaining layer is named as the bulk layer.
 The surface layers are a binary compound of Ni$_\alpha$Fe$_{1-\alpha}$ ($\alpha$=0.00, 0.25, 0.50, 0.75, and 1.00) and the bulk layer is a binary compound of Ni$_\beta$Fe$_{1-\beta}$ ($\beta$=0.50, 0.75, and 1.00).
-Fe atoms lie on a (10$\bar{1}$) plane in the bulk layer of Ni$_3$Fe and the atomic configuration of the bulk layer for NiFe is $L1_0$.
-The atomic configuration of Ni and Fe atoms in the surface layers is set so that the stacking sequence of Ni$_\beta$Fe$_{1-\beta}$ is kept when $\alpha=\beta$.
-We have assured that our conclusion is not affected when $L1_2$ structure is used for Ni$_3$Fe.
+Fe atoms lie on a ($\bar{1}$10) plane in the bulk layer of Ni$_3$Fe and the atomic configuration of the bulk layer for NiFe is $L1_0$.
+The atomic configurations of Ni and Fe atoms in the surface layers are set so that the stacking sequence of Ni$_\beta$Fe$_{1-\beta}$ is kept when $\alpha=\beta$.
+As shown in supplementary data, we have assured that our conclusion is not affected when $L1_2$ structure is used for Ni$_3$Fe.
 Monolayer graphenes are adsorbed on both the edges of the substrate.
-Three possible adsorption geometries with C atoms located at the hcp-fcc, top-fcc, top-hcp, and bridge-top sites are considered as shown in Fig.~\ref{fig:Adsorption sites}.
-All calculations are performed using the DFT-based code Vienna Ab initio Simulation Package (VASP).\cite{PhysRevB_47_000558,PhysRevB_49_014251,ComputMaterSci_6_000015,PhysRevB_54_011169,PhysRevB_59_001758} Electronic exchange and correlation interactions are included through the Perdew--Burke--Ernzerhof generalized gradient approximation.\cite{PhysRevLett_77_003865} The electron--ion interactions are described by the projector-augmented wave method,\cite{PhysRevB_50_017953} and spin polarization is considered with a plane wave cutoff of 550 eV.
+Four possible adsorption geometries with C atoms located at the hcp-fcc, top-fcc, top-hcp, and bridge-top sites are considered as shown in Fig.~\ref{fig:Adsorption sites}.
+All calculations are performed using the DFT-based code Vienna Ab initio Simulation Package (VASP).\cite{PhysRevB_47_000558,PhysRevB_54_011169,PhysRevB_59_001758} Electronic exchange and correlation interactions are included through the Perdew--Burke--Ernzerhof generalized gradient approximation.\cite{PhysRevLett_77_003865} The electron--ion interactions are described by the projector-augmented wave method,\cite{PhysRevB_50_017953} and spin polarization is considered with a plane wave cutoff of 550 eV.
 The van der Waals dispersion interactions are treated using the DFT-D2 method of Grimme\cite{JComputChem_27_001787} as implemented in the VASP code.
-The supercell size is $\sqrt{3}a \times \sqrt{6}a/2 \times 36.34 \: \AA^3$, where $a$ (=3.524 $\AA$) is the experimental lattice constant of the Ni fcc bulk.
-The Brillouin-zone integration is sampled via a 19 $\times$ 19 $\times$ 1 Monkhorst--Pack mesh of $k$ points.\cite{PhysRevB_13_005188} We implement structural optimization for the atoms in the surface layers and graphenes until the change in total energy becomes smaller than 10$^{-4}$ eV between two structural optimization steps.
+The supercell size is $\sqrt{2}a_b \times \sqrt{6}a_b/2 \times 36.34 \: $\AA$^3$, where $a_b$ (=3.524 \AA) is the experimental lattice constant of the Ni fcc bulk.
+The Brillouin-zone integration is sampled via a 19 $\times$ 19 $\times$ 1 Monkhorst--Pack mesh of $k$ points.\cite{PhysRevB_13_005188} We implement structural optimization for the atoms in the surface layers and graphenes until all the force components decrease to below 0.02 eV/\AA.